 Where there is the potential for occupational exposure, appropriate personal protective equipment is provided at no cost to the employee.
 Personal protective equipment includes but is not limited to gloves, labcoats, face masks, goggles (safety glasses) and resuscitator masks.
 Personal protective equipment shall be considered appropriate only if it does not permit blood or other potentially infectious materials to pass through to or reach the employee Is work or street clothes, undergarments, skin, eyes, mouth or mucous membranes under normal conditions of use and for the duration of time for which the PPE is to be used.
-For more detailed information on PPE, see Hood College Campus Safety Manual SECTION XVI EXPOSURE CONTROL PLAN and decontamination of the appropriate areas of Hood College-the Health Center and Athletic Training Room, has been created.
-The written cleaning schedule for the Health Center is kept in the Health Center's Policy Manual.
-One copy of the written cleaning schedule for the Athletic Training Room is posted, and one copy is kept in the same binder as the ECP maintained in the Training Room.
-For more information regarding cleaning schedules, contact the Director of Facilities.
+For more detailed information on PPE, see Hood College Emergency Procedures.